The stuff no one tells you.

-Real info about the SEVIS fee, the visa process, and getting to the US.
-No fluff.
-Written for students who just want straight answers.
+Plain answers on the SEVIS fee, the visa process, and getting to the U.S. Written for students who just want to know what to do next.

 Can you work while studying in the U.S.?
 Yes!
 Understand the crucial differences between CPT and OPT to gain valuable experience without risking your visa status.